-A month before lambing the lambs start to grow fast in utero, and udders get ready for lactation.
-Ewes carrying multiples (if you know which they are) will need extra special care.
-Scanning is the way to find out but may not possible in small flocks.
+A month before lambing the lambs start to grow fast in utero, and udders increase for lactation.
+Ewes carrying multiples (if you know which they are) need extra special care.
+Scanning is the best way to find out but may not possible in small flocks.
 An old trick is to pick twinning ewes by their big bellies that walk very slowly when moved.
-But watch them carefully in case they prolapse with all the pressure inside from the uterus and rumen both competing for space.
+But watch them carefully in case they prolapse with all the pressure inside on the uterus from the rumen - both competing for space.

 The annual survey of drenches published in the farming papers for pre-lamb drenching shows that there are over 40 different products on the market, and it can be very confusing knowing what drench to use.
 The worst worms are Barber’s Pole in the North Island and Nematodirus in the South, so ask your vet about these, but the colder weather in May restricts their activity a lot.

 Don’t drench any sheep until you get a Faecal Egg Count (FEC) done through your vet clinic, and if it is internal parasites, get vet advice to make sure you use the appropriate drench to avoid build up of drench resistance.
 Do not use long acting anthelmintic capsules.
 Worm resistance in sheep is increasing on many properties with the risk that not too far into the future, sheep and goats will not be able to be farmed.

 In young sheep, internal parasites are a concern, as the build up of their natural immunity isn’t complete until they are 9-10 months old.
 Old ewes should not need drenching, as their immunity will protect them.
 It’s when they get skinny that they are at risk of other afflictions such as worms.